sebaxe07/Tino-Robot/README.md

 ## Communication Protocol

-The Arduino modules and Raspberry Pi communicate using a simple serial protocol with key-value pairs:
+The Arduino modules and controllers communicate using a simple serial protocol with key-value pairs:

 - `BF`: Base Forward motion
 - `BB`: Base angular (rotation) motion